Lightstreamer/Lightstreamer-example-ReusableMetadata-adapter-java-remote/README.md

-# Lightstreamer - Reusable Metadata Adapters - Remote Java Adapter
+# Lightstreamer - Reusable Metadata Adapters - Java Remote Adapter

 <!-- START DESCRIPTION lightstreamer-example-reusablemetadata-adapter-java-remote -->

+**NOTE: At this stage, the Remote Java Adapter SDK, which is required to run this demo, is not yet distributed.
+Get in touch with Lightstreamer support if interested in a preview.**

 This project includes a simple full implementation of Remote Metadata Adapter in Java made available as sample for inspiration and/or extension.